No Win, No Fee Group B Streptococcus Claims for Compensation

-Group B Streptococcus, Group B Strep or GBS is a common bacterial infection that can effect both adults and new born babies.
-For adults the condition is usually considered harmless if you are in a healthy condition however for new-borns it can cause Group B Strep disease which is far more serious.
+In short, Group B Streptococcus is also Group B Strep or GBS.
+Moreover, it’s a common bacterial infection that can affect both adults and newborn babies.
+Normally, medical professionals deem the condition to be harmless for healthy adults.
+However, for newborns, it can cause Group B Strep disease which is far more serious.

 What are the risks of Group B Streptococcus?

-There are various risks and tell-tale signs that your new born is suffering with Group B Strep disease and these should be picked up by a health professional.
+There are also various risks and tell-tale birth injuries signs that your newborn suffers from Group B Strep disease.
+Accordingly, these occasions demand full recognition by a health professional.
 Early symptoms include:

 Other symptoms include (usually associated with late-onset strep):

-There is a small risk (around 6% chance) that new born babies can die from a GBS infection.
-It is also possible that an infected infant can be left with a long term disability such as:
+In fact, there’s a small risk (around 6% chance) that newborn babies can die from a GBS infection.
+It’s also possible that an infant with GBS can face a long term disability such as:

-No one is perfect and this includes medical professionals however there is a certain level of care that you and your baby should receive if there is any indication you carry Group B Strep or your baby has GBS disease.
+No one is perfect and this includes medical professionals, in fact.
+However, there is a certain level of care that you and your baby should receive in the first place.
+Particularly if there is any indication you carry Group B Strep or your baby displays signs of early-onset GBS disease.
 If you carry strep then you should be offered antibiotics during your pregnancy and birth to reduce the risk of your baby getting the infection.

 If a medical professional fails to spot symptoms in your child that leads to long term effects then it is likely that there has been a case of medical negligence however you are best seeking legal advice to clarify your situation.